owehbeh/Ultimate-AWS-Certified-Developer-Associate-DVA-C02-Notes/readme.md

   - Unicode key/value pairs
   - Useful for security / lifecycle
 - Version ID
-## 🟫 Versioning (_important_)
-- Enabled at bucket level
-- Same key overwrite will increment the version
-- Any non-versioned file prior to enabling versioning will have version "null"
-- Suspending versioning does not delete previous versions
-- Use cases
-  - Protects against unintended deletes
-  - Easy roll back to previous version
-## 🟫 Encryption (_Can be set on bucket level or object level_)
-- SSE-S3: using keys & hanAES-256dled by AWS
-  - AES-256
-  - Set Header: "x-amz-server-side-encryption":"AES256"
-- SSE-KMS: AWS Key Management Service to manage encryption keys
-  - User control
-  - Audit Trail
-  - Set Header: `"x-amz-server-side-encryption":"aws:kms"`
-- SSE-C: Manage your own encryption keys
-  - S3 does not store the encryption keys
-  - Key must bbe provided in HTTPS headers for every request
-- Retrieving need to provide the key used on uploading the object
-- Client Side Encryption
-  - Encrypt before sending to S3
-  - Decrypt after retrieving from S3
 ## 🟫 Security
 ### User based
 - IAM Policies